software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > To better organize the reading recommendations, it would be useful to be able to add different categories, like "Programming tutorials" or "Video game news".
 User should be able to add a category using a form.
 There should also be a page that lists all the added categories and has a "Add a category" link that takes the user to the form.
 >
-> After adding a category, the user could select a category from a dropdown menu while adding a recommendation.
+> After adding a category, the user should be able to select a category from a dropdown menu while adding a recommendation.
 The dropdown menu should also have an "Uncategorized" option to leave the reading recommendation uncategorized.
+The category should be displayed on the reading recommendation list.
 >
 > In the reading recommendation list, the user should be able to filter the recommendations based on the category.
 For example if user chooses a "Programming tutorials" category from a dropdown menu, only the recommendations in that category will be listed.
 The dropdown menu should also have an "Any category" option to list all the reading recommendations."
 >